united-manufacturing-hub/united-manufacturing-hub/docs/edge/architecture.md

 ## sensorconnect

-This tool automatically finds connected ifm AL1350 or AL1352 IO-Link masters, extracts all relevant data and pushes the data to a MQTT broker.
+This tool automatically finds connected ifm gateways (e.g. the AL1350 or AL1352), extracts all relevant data and pushes the data to a MQTT broker.
+Technical information and usage can be found in the [documentation for sensorconnect](sensorconnect.md)

 ## barcodereader

 This tool automatically detected connected USB barcode scanners and send the data to a MQTT broker.
+Technical information and usage can be found in the [documentation for barcodereader](barcodereader.md)